Easy way: You can use

 You can even use the User option to create per-site nicknames to make commands even shorter:

-If you don't happen to be using OpenSSH, a lot of other ssh tools offer similar options, many with graphical interfaces that make establishing a connection as simple as clicking, regardless of the hostname.
+If you don't happen to be using OpenSSH, many other ssh tools offer similar options, many with graphical interfaces that make establishing a connection as simple as clicking, regardless of the hostname.